soniaood/backend-exercise/backend/README.md

 # Benefits Management Backend API

-A Phoenix/Elixir backend API for an application providing user register and authentication, product (benefits) fetching, and order (subscription) management capabilities.
+A Phoenix/Elixir backend API for an application providing user register and authentication, product (benefits) fetching, and order (benefit purchases) management capabilities.

 ## The Challenge